rebeccalouw/quizzical-app/README.md

 Quizzical is a trivia game built in React.js using the 'Open Trivia DB'.

 Possible actions:
-- The inital page allows the user to choose the category and difficulty
+- The inital page allows the user to select the subject category and difficulty level
-- On the questions page, 5 questions are displayed with respective answer options
+- On the questions page, 5 questions are displayed with their associated answer options
-- The user chooses (clicks to hold) the answers for all questions
+- The user selects (clicks to hold) the answers for all questions
 - The game checks for the user score and displays the correct and incorrect answers
 - The user can choose to play again or change the preferences on the homepage

 ## Developer overview
-This is the first time I built a React app from scratch by myself and it was a challenging and rewarding exercise.
+This is the first time I built a React app from scratch by myself and although it was challenging, it was a very rewarding exercise.
-- All the 'state' pieces are held and managed on the main App file and passed downed to the components making use of 'props'
+- The app using function components and React Hooks
-- In the initial page the user selects the category and difficulty level for the questions.
-The value from those input fields informs how the API call should happen
+- All the 'State' pieces are held and managed on the main App file and passed down to the components, making use of 'props'
-- Upon receiving the data, the incorrect and correct answers are joined in one array and shuffled to be in a random order
+- On the initial page the user selects the subject category and difficulty level for the questions.
+The value from those input fields syncs with 'State' and informs how the API call should happen
-- The relevant data is used to create the elements to be displayed on the screen
+- Upon receiving the data, the incorrect and correct answers are joined together into one array and shuffled to display in a random order
-- Using conditional rendering, the answers that are chosen by the user and clicked are displayed with a different colour.
-The selected answers are held in an array updated using state
+- The relevant data is used to create the JSX elements to be displayed on the screen
-- Once an answer to each question is chosen, the app checks the selected answers array to see which ones match the correct answer property
+- Using conditional rendering, the answers that are selected by the user are displayed with a different colour.
+The selected answers are held in an array synced with 'State'
-- The app displays the correct answers in green and wrong answers in red using conditional rendering and it displays the score
+- Once an answer to each question is selected, the app checks the selected answers array to see which ones match the correct answer property
-- By choosing to play again a new API call is made with the same settings and a new set of 5 questions is displayed
+- Using conditional rendering, the app displays the correct answers in green and wrong answers in red, along with the user score
-- By choosing to go back to preferences the user can choose a different category and level and start the game from scratch
+- At the end of the quiz, if the user selects the 'Play Again' button, a new API call is made with the same settings, however, with a new set of 5 questions being displayed.
+Alternatively, if the user selects the 'Back to Preferences' button, the user can choose a different subject category and difficulty level, and restart the game

 <br/>